 The addition of WLA, included as part of Alert Logic Professional, will help you determine where you need to prioritize protection with a WAF.
 The two co-exist to provide maximum coverage, visibility, and protection.

-Our just-announced AWS Network Firewall extends this capability and provides yet another point of threat visibility for web applications.
+Our AWS Network Firewall extends this capability and provides yet another point of threat visibility for web applications.
 Through this integration, Alert Logic provides web application threat detection coverage to AWS users through a curated set of Alert Logic signatures covering thousands of web application exploits.